 If you are good in a crisis and have the drive to scope out technological crimes and cyber incidents, then being a security operations center (SOC) analyst could be the right job for you.

 What Is a Security Operations Center (SOC) Analyst?

-Similar to cybersecurity analysts, SOC analysts are the first responders to cyber-incidents.
-They report cyberthreats and then implement changes to protect an organization.
+Similar to cybersecurity analysts, SOC analysts are the first responders to cyber incidents.
+They report cyber threats and then implement changes to protect an organization.

 Job duties include:

-- Provide threat and vulnerability analysis
+- Providing threat and vulnerability analysis

-- Prepare organizational disaster recovery plans
+- Preparing organizational disaster recovery plans

 Whereas a cybersecurity analyst may be the only cybersecurity professional at an organization, SOC analysts are generally part of a large security operations team.
 The SOC analyst role is the last line of defense against cybercriminals.
 Without them, hackers and other cyber criminals may never be found.